 There’s no need to try and strip the walls down unless you know how to properly clean up afterward.
 Your house will be much more dangerous after the work has been completed if you don’t clean up the debris.
 Remember that all of the debris should be double bagged and then disposed along with the household waste.

-If you’ve finished repainting a few of your home’s rooms, you may find that you have some paint left over.
+If you’ve finished repainting a few of your home’s rooms, you may find that you have some leftover paint.
 This is expected since it’s very difficult to determine exactly how much paint you’ll need for your room or for whatever painting project you’re working on.
 What do you do with this paint?
 Some people throw it in the garbage, but that’s actually frowned upon if the paint is oil-based.
 Even if it’s latex paint, you shouldn’t simply throw the can of paint in the garbage.
 Here are some tips on storing or discarding your paint.

 Do You Need to Keep It?

 In most cases, you’ll want to keep your partially-empty can of paint just in case you see that you missed a spot or in case you need to touch up your paint job.
 This is especially true if you’re using a custom color and not an off-the-shelf color.
-It can be very hard to get a second can of paint that perfectly matches your original color.
+It can be very hard to get a second can of good paint that perfectly matches your original color.

 If you decide to get rid of the paint, note that oil-based paint must be taken to a hazardous waste facility to be disposed of.
 Most cities have these facilities so you can contact your local city waste management office to learn more.
 If you’re disposing of latex paint, you should first pour it over a box of cat litter or shredded paper to solidify it and then throw it away.